Skip to main content

 Current Research Projects:

-• Acquisition of L2 syntax and inflectional morphology
+• The acquisition of L2/L3 syntax and inflectional morphology

 Presentations: